CELPIP Speaking Task 2: Personal Experience Template

 Model answer (about 130 words, CLB 9)

 A couple of years ago, I was heading home from work late one evening when I noticed an elderly man standing alone at the train station, looking really confused.
 He was holding a crumpled piece of paper with an address on it, and it was clear he didn't speak much English.
-At first, I almost walked past, but something made me stop and ask if he needed help.
+At first I almost walked past, but something made me stop and ask if he needed help.
 By the time I worked out that he'd missed his stop, the platform had nearly emptied.
 So I walked him to the right line, explained which train to take, and waited until it arrived.
 He kept thanking me, though I'd barely done anything.
 Looking back, it was such a small thing, but it reminded me how much a few minutes of patience can mean to someone who's struggling.

-What this answer scores, by the rubric dimension
+What this answer scores, by rubric dimension

-Content/Coherence: a complete arc, scene to reflection, with time markers (a couple of years ago, by the time, looking back) holding it together.
+- Content/Coherence: a complete arc, scene to reflection, with time markers (a couple of years ago, by the time, looking back) holding it together.

-Vocabulary: concrete nouns (crumpled piece of paper, platform), precise verbs (worked out, walked him over), a clear feeling beat in the close.
+- Vocabulary: concrete nouns (crumpled piece of paper, platform), precise verbs (worked out, walked him over), a clear feeling beat in the close.

-Listenability: varied sentence length, natural connectors, a short reflective close that lands instead of trailing off.
+- Listenability: varied sentence length, natural connectors, a short reflective close that lands instead of trailing off.

-Task Fulfillment: one specific personal experience told fully in the past tense.
+- Task Fulfillment: one specific personal experience told fully in the past tense.
 No present-tense drift, no second half-story.

 The pattern is reusable.
 Anchor one memory, walk the four moves, drop a feeling word at the pivot, close on reflection at around 130 to 140 words.